Uniqueness of critical points of the second Neumann eigenfunctions on triangles: Acknowledgments

 \section{Acknowledgments}

-C. Gui is supported by NSF grant DMS-2155183 and University of Macau research grants CPG2023-00037-FST, SRG2023-00011-FST and an UMDF Professorial Fellowship.
-R. Yao is supported by the National Natural Science Foundation of China (Grant No. 12001543).
+The authors thank the anonymous reviewers for their careful reading of the manuscript and valuable comments for improving the paper.
+C. Gui is supported by NSFC Key Program (Grant No. 12531010), University of Macau research grants CPG2024-00016-FST, CPG2025-00032-FST, SRG2023-00011-FST, MYRG-GRG2023-00139-FST-UMDF, UMDF Professorial Fellowship of Mathematics, Macao SAR FDCT 0003/2023/RIA1 and Macao SAR FDCT 0024/2023/RIB1.
+R. Yao is supported by Guangdong Basic and Applied Basic Research Foundation (Grant No. 2025A1515011856) and the National Natural Science Foundation of China (Grant No. 12001543).